World War II, Pacific

 The escaping American ships were sighted by submarine

-taking the Five Sullivan Brothers with her.
-That night the U.S. lost over
+in minutes taking the 5 Sullivan brothers with her.
+The U.S. lost

 The Japanese lost two destroyers.